developer-friendly/blog/docs/posts/0009-external-secrets-aks-to-aws-ssm.md

 But, let's emphasize the highlighting points:

-1. When it comes to AWS IAM assume role, there are [five types of trust relationships].
-In this scenario, we are using the [Web Identity trust relationship type].
+1. When it comes to AWS IAM assume role, there are five types of trust relationships[^13].
+In this scenario, we are using the Web Identity trust relationship type[^14].
 2. Having the principal as `Federated` is just as the name suggests; it is a federated identity provider.
 In this case, it is the Azure AKS OIDC issuer URL.
 In simple english, it allows the Kubernetes cluster to sign the access tokens, and the AWS IAM will trust those tokens if the `iss` claim of their tokens match the trusted URL.
-3. Having two conditionals on the audience (`aud`) and the subject (`sub`) allows for a tighter security control and to enforce the [principle of least privilege].
+3. Having two conditionals on the audience (`aud`) and the subject (`sub`) allows for a tighter security control and to enforce the principle of least privilege[^15].
    The target Kubernetes Service Account is the only one who is able to assume this IAM Role and is only capable of doing the permissions assigned, but no more.
 This enhances the overall security posture of the system.